adobe/aem-modernize-tools/docs/_pages/component/config.md

 Only rules found which are direct descendants of these paths will be used for search & transformations.
 It is important to note however, that pattern rules have no feature to distinguish between node paths for application.
 Any pattern that matches a node, from any tenant's rule set, will be displayed on the conversion search results.

-Customers may also register custom _Service Based_ rules.
+Teams may also register custom _Service Based_ rules.
 As long as they implement the <a href="{{ site.baseurl }}/apidocs/com/adobe/aem/modernize/component/ComponentRewriteRule.html">ComponentRewriteRule interface</a> and are registered as OSGi services, they will be found and applied.

 {% include rules/configuration.html %}